davekinkead/thesis/paper.coffee.md

       constructor: (@ability) ->

 Next we model schools.
 Schools are modelled as collections of students upon whom they have some capacity for academic impact.
 In short, schools teach students.
 This impact results in a change in the students academic ability.
 No claim is made to how this impact comes about such as via teacher performance or curricular changes.
 The only stipulation is that the process of schooling is the sole causal mechanism of the model.
 Schools also have an id so we can keep track of them.

-    class School
-      constructor: (@id, @impact) ->

 The causal impact of a school on academic performance ranges from `-1.0`  to `1.0` and assumed to be fixed for the duration of the simulation.
 What does this impact score relate to exactly?
 The model is agnostic here so this could represent actual impact on academic ability, relative impact, or even counter-factual impact - how the student's ability would have changed relatie to some mean of `0.0`.

-    teach = (student) ->
-      student.ability = Math.min student.ability * (1 + student.school.impact), 1.0

-!!
-Need to fix this to place bounded limits on it.
+    class School
+      constructor: (@id, @impact) ->

 Finally, we create a class to encapusate the simulation itself.
-We instantiate the simulation with a profile contain information about schools and student distribution.
+We instantiate the simulation with a profile containing information about schools and student distribution.
 We then use the profile to create the students and schools as desired.

     class Simulation